zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

   1. Open a Terminal Window.

   2. Enter the following command: ``$ sudo vi /etc/hosts``

+  This will then require your local computer password to edit the file.
+Enter and you should see a screen similar to the one shown below.

   3. Click 'i' to edit the file.

-  4. Go to the last line and add the following entry: ``<lb_public_ip> myebscm.ebshol.org``
+  4. Go to the last line and add the following entry as show below: ``<lb_public_ip> myebscm.ebshol.org``

   5. Once you have finished editing the file hit 'esc' and type ':wq' to save and exit.

   ![](./images/13.png " ")

-Use the Login URL generated and documented to your key-data.txt previously.
+Type the Login URL generated and documented to your key-data.txt previously into your browser.

 Log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials for the EBS Cloud Manager account as documented in your ``key-data.txt`` file.